-Since returning home from watching ‘Stan & Ollie’, it’s taken me a good few hours to get my feelings enough in order to be able to write this blog and, in a way, that’s quite appropriate, as that’s what the film is all about for me…feelings.
+After returning home from watching ‘Stan & Ollie’ at the cinema, it took me a good few hours to get my feelings in order enough to be able to write this blog and, in a way, that’s quite appropriate, as that’s what the film is all about for me…feelings.

 Of course, I’m speaking from personal experience here, being a HUGE fan of Laurel & Hardy for as long as I can remember.
 There’ll be other cinema-goers whose response to the film is much less dramatic, I’m sure, but I know from reading the social media fan pages, there are thousands of people out there who feel as strongly as I do.